Tipping The Scales: Fifth Circuit Strikes Down DOL Tip Rule

 Robinson Bradshaw Publication

 On Aug.
 23, the Fifth Circuit Court of Appeals invalidated the DOL’s 2021 rule on tip credits under the Fair Labor Standards Act.
 While the tip credit lives on, the Fifth Circuit’s ruling simplifies compliance for many employers by removing the need to track the daily activities of tipped employees.
 More broadly, following the Supreme Court’s decision in Loper Bright Enterprises v.
-Raimondo, employers are now better positioned to contest federal regulations, as demonstrated by the Restaurant Law Center and Texas Restaurant Association’s successful challenge in this case.
+Raimondo, which instructed lower courts to abandon a practice of deferring to federal regulatory agencies in certain circumstances, employers are now better positioned to contest federal regulations, as demonstrated by the Restaurant Law Center and Texas Restaurant Association’s successful challenge in this case.

 DOL’s 80-20 Rule

 In December 2021, the DOL issued its latest iteration of a rule allowing employers to take a tip credit for tipped employees performing work that is part of the employee’s tipped occupation, with some limitations.
-A tip credit is a way for employers, primarily restaurants and bars, to include customer tips when calculating an employee’s wages.
-The employee always earns at least the minimum wage, but the employer can shift some of that to the customers.
-If an employee’s tips do not add up to at least the minimum wage, the employer cannot claim the entire credit.
-Federal law allows for a maximum tip credit of $5.12 per hour, the difference between $7.25 (federal minimum wage) and $2.13 (federal minimum wage for tipped occupations).
+A tip credit is a way for employers, primarily restaurants and bars, to apply customer tips towards an employee’s minimum wage.
+The employee always earns at least the minimum wage, but the employer can count up to $5.12 per hour in tips towards the employee’s minimum wage.
+(The maximum tip credit is the difference between $7.25, federal minimum wage, and $2.13, federal minimum wage for tipped occupations.)
+If an employee’s tips do not equal at least $5.12 per hour, the employer cannot claim the entire credit.

 The DOL’s 80-20 rule classified work into three categories: (1) directly tip-producing (e.g., table service), (2) directly supporting (e.g., setting tables) and (3) non-tipped (e.g., food prep).
 If more than 20% of an employee’s workweek or a single stretch of 30-plus minutes involved directly supporting tasks, the tip credit could not be used for that time.